 While researching the literature on this topic, Dr. Nagy came across the articles of Arjan B. te Pas, who is an advocate of physiological-based cord clamping.
 In this method, physicians clamp the umbilical cord when the placenta has already handed its role to the lungs.
 This technique allows a smooth transition to extrauterine life and might reduce the risk of intraventricular hemorrhage in babies.
 “I was very pleased that I was introduced to Professor Arjan B. te Pas at a conference, and later, he became my supervisor alongside Professor Miklós Szabó.
 We have been using physiological-based cord clamping for babies in our clinic for almost four years, and we have also conducted our own research.
 One of our results will soon be published in a renowned scientific journal.”

 In that research, Dr. Nagy has analyzed data over the last 40 years to clarify when intraventricular hemorrhage occurs.
 The results showed that it occurs in only 10 percent of cases in the first six hours, while the majority develop on the first or second day after birth.
 Based on this, clinical research can be launched to identify the alarming signs of intraventricular hemorrhage and to prevent it.
-Dr. Nagy already gave a presentation on this topic at the Congress of Joint European Neonatal Societies last September and was recently invited to Belgium to give a talk to laypeople.
+Dr. Nagy already gave a presentation on this topic at the Congress of Joint European Neonatal Societies last September and was recently invited to Belgium to give a lecture at the event of the Belgian Club of Hungarian Scientists.

 (Emese Szabó)